minhhh/vimfiles/README.md

 Vimfiles
 ========

-Vim files for OSX and Windows
+Vim files for OSX, Windows and Linux

 ## First time install for Mac OS X